 I enjoy finding stories of pioneer women, as they give me some idea of the lives lived by my own pioneering female ancestors.
 March Passing of the Pioneers introduces a plucky pioneer, Elizabeth Cole (Mrs E. Dalziel).
-Elizabeth and another pioneer, Annie Alexander both made their mark in rolls not traditionally considered the domain of women.
-Among the passing gentleman, I enjoyed the story of John McClounan, a well travelled pioneer.
+Elizabeth and another pioneer, Annie Alexander both made their mark in roles not traditionally considered the domain of women.
+Among the passing gentleman, I enjoyed the story of John McClounan, a well-travelled pioneer.

 Mr John Lang CURRIE: Died March 11, 1898 at St Kilda.
 John Currie was a Western District pastoralist.
 He was born in Selkirkshire, Scotland in 1818 and came to Australia in the 1840s and purchased Larra Estate near Camperdown in 1844.
 He later bought Tintanga and Gala Estates.
 He bred merino sheep known for the high quality of their wool.
 For more information, his biography is on the Australian Directory of Biography site.

 John McCLOUNAN: Died March 2, 1902 at Green Lake.
 John McClounan was born in Scotland in 1832 but left when he was 21.
 But not straight to Australia.
 He first travelled to America where he spent seven years and then on to New Zealand for around six years.
 He and his brother, his travelling companion, then moved to the goldfields of N.S.W. and then to Victoria and Deep Lead near Stawell.
 They gave up on mining and moved to Green Lake to farm.
 It was on this property John died, forty years later.
 He was unmarried.